snake dragon 7 realizations

 Now there are seven warriors, sons of a single mother.
 The first, their eldest brother, has lion's paws and eagle's talons.
 The second is a …… snake, …….
 The third is a dragon snake ... .

-Reference PSD: electronic version
+reference PSD: electronic version

 In the meaning B lexeme can be provided with the determinative for snakes muš ušumgal.
 The word ušum means "snake" as its own, and ušumgal consists of two parts, namely noun ušum and adjective gal meaning literally "great snake".